 As part of Musselman’s previous coaching staff, the former head coach had three full-time assistant coaches.
 The men’s team also had 17 student-athletes on their roster.

 Women’s basketball was the most heavily funded women’s program on campus in the last fiscal year.
 According to the report, they are allocated $2.1 million dollars from the total expense budget.
-This makes 7.9 percent of the total budget.
+This makes up 7.9 percent of the total budget.

 The $2.1 million in expenses went to funding the 13 student-athletes that were on the roster and the three full-time assistant coaches that head coach, Amada Levens, had on staff.